 - ‘Red Russian’ purple stems, flat, smooth, grey-green leaves.

-- ‘Toscano’ also called dinosaur kale, dark green, savoy leaves.
+- ‘Toscano’ is also called dinosaur kale, dark green, savoy leaves.

 - ‘Winterbor’ ruffly, blue-green leaves.